Hardware and Security of Rationel Windows

 Rationel sliding door handles are potentially the most simple in terms of choice.
 By default, there is a handle and lock on the inside.
 Then, you would choose whether not you wanted to have a handle and lock on the outside.

 Rationel trickle vents are designed to be as subtle as possible.
 In the UK, we are used to seeing large plastic hoods on the outside of windows for our ventilation.
-Rationel and other Scandinavian manufacturers prefer to let air flow in-between the outer frame and the opening section, thus negating the need for a visible external hood on the majority of windows and doors.
+Rationel and other Scandinavian manufacturers prefer to let air flow in-between the outer frame and the opening section.
+And this negates the need for a visible external hood on the majority of windows and doors.

 There are two exceptions where a hood does need to be used: fixed lights (where a sash has not been configured), and on door panels.